samcarsonx/goxlr-py/README.md

 ## Features
 - Asynchronous connection to the GoXLR utility daemon
-- Almost all methods have been translated to Python
+- All methods have been translated to Python
 - Handy enumerators for everything
 - Very simple and easy to get started